 8. Preserve harvested ginger in a variety of ways

-After harvesting ginger, rinse it well and then cut off shoots and large roots.
+After harvesting ginger, rinse it well and cut off shoots and large roots.
 Use the leaves in tea.

 Store fresh ginger in the refrigerator or freezer in plastic resealable bags.
 Unpeeled ginger keeps for about a month in the refrigerator or up to a year frozen.